aws/aws-encryption-sdk-javascript/modules/client-node/Readme.md

 const cleartext = 'asdf'

 /* Encrypt the string using the keyring and the encryption context
- * the Encryption SDK returns an "encrypted message" that includes the ciphertext,
+ * the Encryption SDK returns an "encrypted message" that includes the result,
  * the encryption context, and the encrypted data keys.
  */
-const { ciphertext } = await encrypt(keyring, cleartext, { context })
+const { result } = await encrypt(keyring, cleartext, { context })

-/* Decrypt the ciphertext using the same keyring */ const { plaintext, messageHeader } = await decrypt(keyring, ciphertext)
+/* Decrypt the result using the same keyring */ const { plaintext, messageHeader } = await decrypt(keyring, result)

 /* Get the encryption context */
 const { encryptionContext } = messageHeader